 Now for the most important aspect of all—how does the image quality stack up?
 We found it to be quite good, but there are certainly better options out there.
 But before we say any more, we have to drive home the point that this is a budget-friendly home movie projector, and as much, you can only expect so much.

-The picture quality is sharp and bright, making movies and shows look great on the big screen (or wall).
+The picture quality is sharp and bright, making movies and shows look great on the big indoor screen, wall or even one of the best inflatable projector screens.
 The colors are accurate, and the contrast is solid.
 And even though we’re talking about a budget-friendly projector, we didn’t find any noticeable flaws in the video quality.

 Still, we must admit that the picture isn’t as vivid or detailed as it could be.
 We also think ULTIMEA missed a trick by not including HDR support.
 It would have surely boosted the picture quality, but alas, it’s not to be.

 The zoom is also a bit limited, as it only goes from 50% to 100%.
 We understand that this was done to keep costs down, but it would have been nice to have the option to zoom in further.
 With this projector, you can produce an image size that ranges from 35 inches all the way up to 120 inches.

 And even though it’s locked at 1920 x 1080 resolution, the image still looks quite good—even when it’s blown up to its maximum size.
 Helping keep movies looking bright and crisp is the 80% brightness uniformity, which evenly distributes light across the projected surface.
 The 1080p resolution is native, not just supported.
 Most other projectors in the same class do not natively support 1080p – the Apollo P20 does, however.